wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-rdp-detailed-troubleshoot.md

 Perform these steps before proceeding to the detailed troubleshooting.

-- Check the status of the virtual machine in the Azure Management Portal or the Azure preview portal
+- Check the status of the virtual machine in the Azure Management Portal or the Azure Management Portal
 - Restart the virtual machine
 - [Resize the virtual machine](/documentation/articles/virtual-machines-size-specs)